athomasq/athomasq.github.io/investing/investor-updates.md

 Currently planning to begin our Series A process in 9 months.
 What do I need to do today to prepare?

 Right now I'm the only person closing sales, and I will run out of bandwidth by Q3.
 So I need to bolster the team.
-What profile do you think would be ideal for us as the first sales hire -- senior AE, junior BD or SDR, CS rep, something else? -- and how should we go about finding such a person?
+What profile do you think would be ideal for us as the first sales hire -- Director or VP of Sales, senior AE, junior BD or SDR, CS rep, something else? -- and how should we go about finding such a person?